The Connected Living Institute

 Hi, I'm Vanesa Art, MS, LPC

-I love working with couples.
+I have specialized training in couples on a clinical level and on a doctoral level.
 If you have come looking for help with your relationship, you are in the right place.
 Everyone is looking for something just a little bit different when they come to couple’s counseling.
 It may feel like you are stuck with no place left to go.
 It may feel like your relationship is in pieces with no clear path how to put it back together.
 You may feel like you can’t survive one more fight like the one you guys just had, or it might feel like you can’t suffer in silence anymore.
 Whether it feels like you are constantly fighting, or it feels like you are “room mates”, I can help.

 Let’s Talk